Will CBD Oil Fail a Drug Test?

 Overall, if fans want to take advantage of this opportunity, they must go through different bureaucratic hoops in order to legally do so.
 However, it’s possible, and The Eurasian Economic Union of Russia has granted this right to travelers.

 Although most professional sports leagues are against cannabis and derivatives of it, the FIFA World Cup Committee has made a powerful move.
-Since cannabis and CBD contain numerous recognized potential benefits, and it’s used by people all over the world, it was time for a change.
+Since cannabis and CBD are used by people all over the world, it was time for a change.
 The change was made very recently too, and it’s one that may be remembered for years to come.
 Do you think legal CBD usage at the 2018 FIFA World Cup was the right move to make?
 What impact do you think it’ll have on other professional sports leagues?